OriolLopezMassaguer/Collector/README.md

-Installation of Collector version 1.3
+Installation of Collector version 1.4
-June 2013
+March 2016

 Before you start